 Samsung has already offered a glimpse of coming handsets in its Galaxy S III, which is wider and taller than Apple’s iPhone, and is the company’s top-selling handheld, according to Sanford C. Bernstein & Co.
 While the device isn’t on the proposed ban list related to the Aug.
 24 verdict, Apple last week added it to a roster of products that it says infringe Apple patents.

-At the IFA consumer-electronics fair in Berlin last week, Samsung also touted new phones using Google Inc. (GOOG)’s Android and software made by Microsoft Corp.
-(MSFT) These include the latest version of the pen-equipped Galaxy Note smartphone, with a 5.5- inch screen, larger than its predecessor.
+At the IFA consumer-electronics fair in Berlin last week, Samsung also touted new phones using Google Inc. (GOOG:US)’s Android and software made by Microsoft Corp.
+(MSFT:US) These include the latest version of the pen-equipped Galaxy Note smartphone, with a 5.5- inch screen, larger than its predecessor.

 Samsung devices may include different navigational commands, such as how users scroll down the screen or zoom in on a picture or text, Poltorak said.

 The Suwon, South Korea-based electronics maker will probably step up plans to introduce so-called flexible displays, or device screens that can be bent, twisted or folded, said Seo Won Seok, an analyst at Korea Investment & Securities Co.